Margo Price Sings About The Heartache And Beauty Of Small-Town America

 (SOUNDBITE OF SONG, "HEART OF AMERICA")

 MARGO PRICE: (Singing) Some time back in '86, when big banks took the throne, they asked that every local farmer try to dry his own corn.
 But the men in suits had a bigger plan than to let it be our own.
 When the crops came in that spring, they were blown.
 And Neil and Willie tried so hard.
 And battles they have gone.
 But that was still long after the much bigger war had been won.
 No one was there to save the wheat and the cattle at my home.
 They took every field my family owned.
 No one moves away with no money.
 They just do what they can to live in the heart of America, getting by on their own two hands.
 You can pray to anybody's Jesus and be a hardworking man.
-But at the end of the day, if the rain, it don't rain, if the bank, it don't break, we just do what we can.
+But at the end of the day, if the rain it don't rain, if the bank, it don't break, we just do what we can.

 PRICE: Yes, thank you for having me.

-GROSS: My pleasure.
-You were - according to your songs, you were 2 when your family lost the farm.
+GROSS: You were - according to your songs, you were 2 when your family lost the farm.
 So you probably have, like, no memory of actually living on the farm.
 Can I ask what the circumstances were that led to your family losing the farm?

 PRICE: Yeah.
-I was about 2 or 3.
-And I do have a couple kind of vague memories of my grandparents packing up all their things in their home and getting rid of their dogs that they loved so much and all their animals.
+I was about 2 or 3, and I do have a couple kind of vague memories of my grandparents packing up all their things in their home and getting rid of their dogs that they loved so much and all their animals.
 So there is a little bit of a memory there, just knowing the gravity of it all, just how much it affected everybody.

-You know, there was a combination of a lot of things.
-Of course, it was - big farming was coming in.
+Big farming was coming in.
 And the banks weren't very generous in helping out the family after a hard year.
 So they had been told to install these grain bins that dried their corn, which, typically, I guess, they would ship off and have that done.
 So they had invested in a lot of farming equipment that was very expensive.
 And then a drought came.
 And the combination of those two things, then, the bank just kind of swept it out from under them and sold it to a large corporation.

 GROSS: So on your first album, there's a song called "Hands Of Time," which is about, you know, leaving your home and hitting the road and, you know, launching a music career.
 It seems very connected to the first song that we heard.
 Can you play - can you perform some of that for us?

 (Playing guitar, singing) When I rolled out of town on the unpaved road, I was $57 from being broke.
 Kissed my mama and my sisters and I said goodbye.
 And with my suitcase packed, I wiped the tears from my eyes.
-Times, they were tough growing up at home.
+Times they were tough growing up at home.
 My daddy lost the farm when I was 2 years old.
 Took a job at the prison working second shift.
 That's the last time I'll let them take what should be his.
 'Cause all I want to do is make a little cash 'cause I've worked all the bad jobs busting my ass.
-I want to buy back the farm, bring my mama home some wine, and turn back the clock on the cruel hands of time.
+I want to buy back the farm.
+Bring my mama home some wine.
+And turn back the clock on the cruel hands of time.

 It was kind of strange 'cause when I wrote that and I showed my husband, he said, I don't know if that key change works or whatever kind of modulation you're doing there.
 Just, I don't know.
 I just kept playing it over and over.
 I said, yeah, it does.
 And then later, everyone said it was genius.
 But right off the bat (laughter), it was - felt a little strange.